Being Safe in the Kitchen

 Do you like putting on an apron and making a delicious snack for your family?
 How about helping out at the stove, stirring and sniffing the sweet smells?
 Or making cookies by cutting out your favorite shapes?

-Although making food is fun, it's important to know how to be safe.
+Making food is fun, but it's important to know how to be safe.
 This means knowing when to get the help of an adult assistant, how to keep things clean, and how to use the kitchen safely.
 Let's get cookin'!

 Your Adult Assistant

 If you've ever seen a cooking show on TV, you know that all the best chefs have an assistant to help them out.
 If you're a kid, an adult assistant can come in handy to make cooking easier and keep you safe.